Russell Coleman: U.S. Attorney

 As protests, riots, and looting struck Louisville in early June of 2020, Coleman penned an op-ed promising a joint response from federal law enforcement in regards to looting.
 He promised to protect the rights of protestors and tackle the criminals who used the protests as an opportunity to destroy the community, saying "two groups have emerged: one group, the majority of protesters, are forcefully and peacefully demanding that their voices be heard.
 A second smaller group consists of criminals using the cover of the protests to burglarize drug stores for their controlled substances and gun shops, loot almost half a dozen ATMs, carjack vehicles and shoot at police.
 This is violence and mayhem, not constitutionally protected protest."
 By mid-June multiple people were charged federally including multiple defendants who allegedly robbed a pharmacy, one for carjacking, and at least two others who were convicted felons with firearms."

 On January 11, 2021, Coleman announced his resignation effective January 20, 2021.

 2023 Kentucky Attorney General campaign

 On May 12, 2022, Coleman launched a campaign for Kentucky Attorney General as a Republican.
 At his announcement, Coleman received “more than 50 endorsements from prosecutors, law enforcement officials and public figures, including former President Trump’s drug czar, James W. Carroll, former Kentucky Commerce Secretary Jim Host and Louisville Metro Council Member Anthony Piagentini.”
+He ran uncontested in the Republican primary on May 16, 2023, and he went to face Democratic nominee Pamela Stevenson in the general election on November 7.
+Coleman defeated Stevenson, and was elected Kentucky's 52nd attorney general.